nickyhajal/world-domination-summit/_content/headquarters.md

 <a name="lodging"></a>

 <h3 class="side-icon-moon">Lodging</h3>
 <p>Portland is an affordable destination, with the lowest hotel rates of any major west coast city.
 Every year we arrange a number of discounts from partner hotels.
 Other attendees rent through AirBnB or stay at a local hostel.
-We're working on a complete list so keep checking back for the latest information.
-For now, we've secured rooms at these two great properties:</p>
+At least a few months before the event, we'll publish registration links to attendees.
+The hotels listd below are partners that we've used previously:</p>

 <div class="place-row">
-	<a href="https://www.starwoodmeeting.com/StarGroupsWeb/res?id=1502128445&key=1E3271B6">The Nines Hotel</a> (FULL)
+	<a href="https://www.starwoodmeeting.com/StarGroupsWeb/res?id=1502128445&key=1E3271B6">The Nines Hotel</a>
 	<span>
 		<a href="http://goo.gl/2wmuIP">0.3 Mi</a>
 		From Base